gcurtis/commitfmt/README.md

 Rules
 -----

 A commit message should have a descriptive subject, an optional body, and be hard-wrapped to the appropriate line length.
 The message itself should be phrased in the imperative.
-For example, a message with the subject `Fixed build error` is **incorrect**.
-A correct subject would be `Fix build error due to misspelled method`.
+For example, a message with the subject `Fixed build error` is incorrect.
+A better subject would be `Fix build error due to misspelled method`.
 The body should have correct spelling/grammar and consist of full sentences.

 Rules around spelling and grammar are difficult to check automatically and would result in too many false-positives.
-However, the following rules will be automatically enforced.
+However, the following rules can be automatically enforced by commitfmt.

 ### Subject